adoreblvnk/CICD_tutorials/istio tutorial/README.md

 - Configured with K8s YAML files using CRD (Custom Resource Definitions) (eg `kind: DestinationRule`).
   - **CRD**: Custom K8s component for 3rd party tools.
 - **2 Istio CRDs**:
   1.  **Virtual Service**: Defines how to route the traffic <mark>to</mark> the specified destination.
   2.  **DestinationRule**: Configures what happens to traffic <mark>for</mark> that destination.

 These config files are converted into <mark>Envoy-specific</mark> configurations.
 Configurations are propagated into Proxy sidecars.

 ### Istio Features

-**Service Discovery**

-Instead of statically configuring the endpoints, we can ensure that the new microservice gets registered automatically / dynamically.
+**Service Discovery**: Instead of statically configuring the endpoints, we can ensure that the new microservice gets registered automatically / dynamically.

-**Security**

-Istiod can act as a CA & generate certificates for all microservices.
+**Security**: Istiod can act as a CA & generate certificates for all microservices.

-**Metrics & Tracking**

-Get telemetry data from Envoy proxy & can be forwarded / analyzed by monitoring server (eg Prometheus).
+**Metrics & Tracking**: Get telemetry data from Envoy proxy & can be forwarded / analyzed by monitoring server (eg Prometheus).

 **Istio Ingress Gateway**: Alternative to Nginx Ingress Controller.